It’s called morning sickness, but that truly unpleasant side effect of pregnancy involving nausea and vomiting isn’t limited to just the morning.

 The delayed-release formulation means you’ll feel better about 5 to 7 hours after taking it.
 Taking it before bed at night can help control your symptoms of morning sickness when you get up the next day.

 It can also mean that signs of accidental overdose would be delayed.
 It’s important to speak with your doctor about the right way to take any medication, especially Diclegis, during pregnancy.

 Drowsiness is the most common side effect of this medication.

-If your morning sickness is truly incapacitating, and you’re finding no relief no matter what you try, you may be experiencing hyperemesis gravidarum.
+If your morning sickness is truly incapacitating and you’re finding no relief no matter what you try, you may be experiencing a condition that’s called hyperemesis gravidarum.

-If you’re concerned about the severity of your morning sickness, be sure to speak with your doctor or midwife immediately.
-You should also speak to your doctor or midwife if you’re experiencing any of the following:
+If you’re concerned about the severity of your morning sickness, be sure to speak with your doctor or a birthing professional immediately.
+You should also speak with them if you’re experiencing any of the following:

 - pain and fever along with vomiting

 - nausea and vomiting that continue past the first trimester